wearscript/wearscript-android/doc/reference.rst

 * WS.activityCreate(): Creates a new activity in the foreground and replaces any existing activity (useful for bringing window to the foreground)
 * WS.activityDestroy(): Destroys the current activity.
 * WS.wifiOn(): Turn on wifi scanning
-* WS.wifiOn(String callback): Previous but provide a callback to get results
+* WS.wifiOn(Function callback): Previous but provide a callback to get results

   * Callback has parameters of the form function callback(results) where results is an array of objects each of the form following `ScanResult <http://developer.android.com/reference/android/net/wifi/ScanResult.html>`_ except for the timestamp...
   * timestamp(double): Epoch seconds from when we get the wifi scan